To understand that many people doing many different types of work are involved with space travel.

 - What are the strengths and weaknesses of massive team projects like Apollo, as compared to the work of lone creative individuals, like Einstein at his desk in the Swiss patent office?

 - How successful do you think the Apollo team was in imagining all the things that could go wrong and preparing for them?
 What possible problems, if any, did they miss?

 Before or after the discussion, students could read or listen to a short interview with Buzz Aldrin.

-Students should use their esheet to go to and listen to the podcast interview with Team Moon author Catherine Thimmesh.
+Students should use their esheet to go and listen to the podcast interview with Team Moon author Catherine Thimmesh (you should scroll down to the bottom of the page and click on the play button fr the interview).
 After listening to the interview, lead students in a brief discussion using these questions:

 - What did the author want to achieve with her book?